ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **D. Match Name of the individual in the database so that the individual is authenticated**

 1. The authentication service request should have a defined set of parameters.
 Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
-1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
+1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-2. The system compares the name in the i/p parameter with the Name saved in the respective language in the auth database
+2. The system compares the name in the input parameter with the Name saved in the respective language in the auth database
 3. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
 1. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).